- What is a Cocurricular Internship?

 Students should choose a cocurricular internship to gain real-world experience in areas of career interest.
 The CDC Cocurricular Internship Program is designed to provide practical and comprehensive internship information, internship selections, and follow-up career counseling services that are available as early as freshman year.
 It is not necessary to take time off from school to intern, as required with co-op.
 Even though cocurricular internships are offered year round, you have the option to choose when you want to intern.
 You may receive a stipend from your internship.
 Additionally, cocurricular internships help you to establish an employer network that can lead to full-time employment in the future.

-Cocurricular Internship month has various events that are targeted at assisting UC students in their cocurricular internhsip search.
+February is Internship Month at the Career Development Center.
+We have created a variety of programs and events that are targeted at assisting UC students in their cocurricular internhsip search.
 Events include - on-campus interviewing for cocurricular internships, professional workshops, video taped mock interviews, resume critique sessions, and a virtual career fair.

 Cocurricular Internship Action Plan